 One of the best ways to disinfect is by Steam Cleaning.
-This is confirmed by various sources.
-Including the UK Government.
+This is confirmed by various sources, including the UK Government.
 Reputable Detailing Shops have been steam cleaning interiors for many years.
-Using a steam cleaner has been found to be very effective in killing viruses, bacteria, dust mites, and germs.
+Using a steam cleaner is very effective in killing viruses, bacteria, dust mites, and germs.
 Steam cleaning is used in advanced detailing to sanitize interiors.

 What’s the safest way to use a cleaning product to clean your vehicle?

 San Antonio Auto Detailing, LLC has done a lot of research on this subject since the Ebola Outbreak in 2014.
 We were concerned about how we could detail our customer’s vehicles without causing any damage.
 We tested products on several types of materials, including Vinyl, Leather, and Plastics.
 We also chose different colors to see what impact these cleaners had on them in the long run.